3 New Year’s Resolutions to Improve Your Mental Health

 "The results of this study indicate that relatively modest increases in the overall amount of time spent exercising per week may be able to prevent a substantial number of new cases of depression," they conclude.

-Are you looking for more ideas about how to improve your mental health in 2018?
+Are you looking for more ideas about how to improve your mental health in the new year?

 Visit the mental health bookstore for a list of excellent mental health books recommended by physicians, mental health providers, and patients that have found them useful.